alexdon256/CinemaSearch/docs/ARCHITECTURE.md

 ### Benefits

-- **High Concurrency**: 12 processes can handle 12x more concurrent requests
+- **High Concurrency**: 10 processes can handle 10x more concurrent requests
 - **Fault Isolation**: One crashed process doesn't affect others
 - **Horizontal Scaling**: Easy to add more processes
 - **GIL Bypass**: Each process has its own Python interpreter
+- **CPU Optimization**: Workers use E-cores, leaving P-cores for database operations

 ## Multi-Site Multi-Tenancy